 Summary

 We develop a deep neural network-based method for automatic baseline correction (ABC-Net) of spontaneous potential (SP) logs to overcome the challenge of SP log deviation and trend accumulation with depth due to salinity and temperature effects.
 Our method utilizes a deep convolutional U-Net model to estimate the baseline-corrected SP log from the raw SP log and a set of collocated predictor features based on feature engineering.
-The baseline-corrected SP log is then used to calculate the volumetric concentration of shale and to detect potential sweet spots along the well for CO2 storage.
-The benefit of this approach is its ability to compress and denoise the raw SP log and predictor features into a latent representation and then to efficiently predict the baseline-corrected SP log without manual interpretation.
+The baseline-corrected SP log is then used to calculate volumetric concentration of shale and to detect potential sweet spots along the well for CO2 storage.
+A benefit of this approach is its ability to compress and denoise the raw SP log and predictor features into a latent representation and then to efficiently predict the baseline-corrected SP log without manual interpretation.
 We train our deep learning model against manually-corrected SP logs, and test with unseen wells in the Gulf of Mexico.
 Finally, we use the trained deep learning model to estimate the baseline-corrected SP logs and calculate the volumetric concentration of shale to detect sweet spots for potential CO2 storage in the Gulf of Mexico.

 Introduction

-It is becoming more common to use old or abandoned hydrocarbon wells, known as legacy wells, for CO2 storage, hydrogen storage, or geothermal energy production because of the possibility of reactivation or deepening the pre-existing wells at a reduced economic expense.
+It is becoming standard practice to use old or abandoned hydrocarbon wells, known as legacy wells, for CO2 storage, hydrogen storage, or geothermal energy production because of the possibility of reactivation or deepening the pre-existing wells at a reduced economic expense.
 However, legacy wells typically do not have significant amounts of data or measurements associated with them.
-In the well log domain, spontaneous potential (SP) and gamma ray (GR) logs tend to be the only source of data available, and methods for petrophysical interpretation must be derived accordingly.
+In the well-log domain, spontaneous potential (SP) and gamma ray (GR) logs tend to be the only source of data available; methods for petrophysical interpretation must be derived accordingly.

 The SP log is one of the earliest borehole measurements in the energy industry and has a significant role in formation evaluation for determining lithology and permeable zones (Asquith & Krygowski, 2004).
-However, temperature and salinity have significant effects on the SP measurements (McConnell, 1983, 1988).
+However, temperature and salinity have significant effects on SP measurements (McConnell, 1983, 1988).
 These effects result in a trend accumulation along the depth of the well and require expert interpretation to either remove the baseline trend or shift the trend to a baseline for accurate interpretation of lithology and permeable zones.

 Baseline correction algorithms have been widely explored, and often depend on an iterative approach for data shifting based on an engineered feature or filter (Gan et al., 2006).
-McConnell (1983, 1988) is the first to apply a baseline correction method for SP logs using a linear correction term, and later using combinations of potential, salinity, and environmental terms.
-Bautista-Anguiano & Torres-Verdín (2015) develop a robust mechanistic modeling framework for the interpretation of SP logs, including a physics-based correction based on reservoir topology.
+McConnell (1983, 1988) was the first author to describe a baseline correction method for SP logs using a linear correction term, and later using combinations of potential, salinity, and environmental terms.
+Bautista-Anguiano & Torres-Verdín (2015) developed a robust mechanistic modeling framework for the interpretation of SP logs, including a physics-based correction based on specific reservoir conditions.

-Peyret et al. (2019) compare deep learning methods for automatic well log interpretation from lithology-specific logs.
-Shan et al. (2021) develop a deep learning method for well log generation that is consistent with reservoir topology.
-Tang et al. (2021) introduce an ensemble machine learning framework for sweet spot detection using a suite of well logs.
-Simoes et al. (2022) develop a deep learning-based multi-well automatic log correction workflow for imputation and generation of missing logs.
+Peyret et al. (2019) compared deep learning methods for automatic well-log interpretation from lithology-specific logs.
+Shan et al. (2021) developed a deep learning method for well-log generation that is consistent with reservoir topology.
+Tang et al. (2021) introduced an ensemble machine learning framework for sweet spot detection using a suite of well logs.
+Simoes et al. (2022) developed a deep learning-based multi-well automatic log correction workflow for imputation and generation of missing logs.
 However, none of these approaches combine the concepts of automatic baseline correction for SP logs and the prediction of sweet spots for CO2 storage along a well.